The Confident Eater

 2. Slow eating down – even in busy lives:

 ii) Make a game of counting while chewing.
-Can we count to 15.
-Can we chew on one side and then the other?
+Can you count to 15.
+Can you chew on one side and then the other?

 3. Teach chewing – even for older children modelling how to chew can be helpful.